Lower School Curriculum

 Junior Kindergarten

-Reading: Alphabet recognition and letter-sound correspondence, recognition of environmental print, recognizing rhyme, making inferences and predictions about books read aloud, sequencing and retelling main events of a story or book
+Reading: Alphabet recognition and letter-sound correspondence; recognition of environmental print; recognition of rhyme; making inferences and predictions about books read aloud; sequencing and retelling main events of a story or book

-Writing: Names, capital letters; label and explain illustrations, begin experimenting with inventive spelling
+Writing: Names; capital and lower case letters; label and explain illustrations; begin experimenting with inventive spelling

 Senior Kindergarten